iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 The starting and accepting state is $\cb{0}$.
 For the transitions,
-the green states act as the usual divisibility automaton automaton except that reading a zero on $\ca{0}$ takes you to the purple states.
+the green states act as the usual divisibility automaton except that reading a zero on $\ca{0}$ starts to read a suffix,
 $$ \begin{aligned}
 \delta(\ca{0}, 0) &= \cb{d-1} \\
 \delta(\ca{s}, k) &= \ca{bs + k \pmod x}